How To Make Mead Easily Using Wild Plants

 I’m pretty lazy when it comes to wild food recipes.
 Maximum deliciousness for minimum effort is the forager’s way.
 So here are some ideas on making small batch mead that require next to no equipment or effort and no added yeast – just what is floating around naturally.
 Its a general technique that allows for all manner of personal flourishes and tweaks of your own using whatever happens to be in season.
-Being small batch, you needn’t invest lots of time and honey-money on
+Being small batch, you needn’t invest lots of time, equipment or honey-money.

-If you thought mead was just for beardy types who hug trees and/or think they are Vikings, then think again.
+If you thought mead was just for people who wear capes and/or think they are Vikings, then think again.
 Before I made my own I thought all mead was sickly sweet.
 Most commercially made ones are.
 But it can be as sweet or dry or bitter as you like.
 Never one to pass by eager guinea pigs, I served one of my first meads to a group of high-end Edinburgh barmen and they loved its balance of sweet, bitter and sharp herbal aromatics.
 This was through no great skill on my part.
-Every batch i’ve made has been adorable in some way but this is thanks to the bees, not me.
+Every batch i’ve made has been adorable in some way but this is thanks to the bees and plants, and the magic of fermentation, not me.
 Look on it as making a cocktail, slowly, and with several thousand small helpers.
 It is one of my favourite way’s of imbibing the landscape.